 Fieldwork is where you will apply the professional reasoning and practice concepts you learned in class.
-You will get hands-on experience in a variety of practice settings such as:
+You will get hands-on experience in a variety of practice settings throughout the lifespan, such as:

 - outpatient clinics

 - adaptive yoga, dance, and martial arts

 - adaptive recreation

 - role-emerging settings